Govind Pansare: Investigation

-On 16 February 2015, after the attack, an attempted murder was filed in the Rajarampuri police station.
+On 16 February 2015, after the attack, an attempt to murder case was filed in the Rajarampuri police station.
 The police said that no eyewitnesses had come forward and they were checking the CCTV footages from the area.
 B. G. Kolse Patil, a retired judge, said that in December 2014, Pansare had received threats after he organised an event.
 At the event there was a discussion about the book Who killed Karkare?.
 The book was written by a retired policeman, S. M. Mushrif.

 On 18 February 2015, an activist, Ketan Tirodkar, filed a Public Interest Litigation (PIL) in the Bombay High Court claiming that police had known about threats to his life and had failed to act.
 He also pointed out the similarities to Narendra Dabholkar's murder.
 On 22 February, the police announced a reward of INR 500,000 for information leading to the capture of the attackers.
 On 28 February, the ballistic report said that five bullets from two revolvers were fired at Pansare.
 The guns were different from those used in the Dabholkar case.

 On 4 March 2015, the police said that they prepared sketches, which they showed to his wife.
 By this time the reward money had been increased five-fold, from Rupees 500,000 to Rupees 2.5 million.
 Due to a fractured skull, his wife had trouble recollecting the event.

 On 15 March, Uma Pansare was interviewed by the police.
 She said the attackers were two young men on a motorcycle.
 One of them had asked for the directions to a house in Marathi, "More kuthe rahtat?"
 (Where does More live?).
 Govind Pansare replied that he did not know any such person.
 The person riding pillion began laughing.
 Then when the shooting started Uma Pansare fainted.
 She could not recall the make of the motorcycle or their faces.
 On 16 March 2015, another left-wing leader, Bharat Patankar, received a similar threat letter.
 He was given police security.